wjgilmore/dreamfactory-book/docs/chapter04.md

 You'll add a script like this to your application in order to retrieve the JWT (defined within the `session_token` attribute) and subsequently pass that JWT along with future API requests.
 So now that all of the pieces to the puzzle are in place, what does the authentication workflow look like?
 Let's walk through the entire process.

-### Step #1.
+#### Step #1.
 User clicks on authentication link

 To create the authentication link, you'll use this URL:

     https://YOUR_DREAMFACTORY_SERVER.com/api/v2/user/session?service=YOUR_SERVICE_NAME

 Of course you'll need to replace `YOUR_DREAMFACTORY_SERVER` with your DreamFactory server's domain name, and `YOUR_SERVICE_NAME` with the name of the OpenID service you created inside DreamFactory.

+#### Step #2.
+Login Using the Designated Identity Provider

 Once the user clicks on this link he will be redirected to the authentication form, which when using Google OpenID looks like this:

 <p>
 <img src="/images/04/openid/google-email-prompt.png" width="500">